Shear-driven mixing of segregated granular materials: Introduction

-Here, we address these questions by studying the evolution of an initially segregated bidisperse granular column subjected to shear as a function of the parameter space $(R_d,Pe)$.
-We combine numerical simulations with asymptotic analysis to develop a scaling framework for the transient dynamics.
-Our analysis identifies two characteristic timescales: a mixing timescale associated with the erosion of segregation and the attainment of maximum mixing, and a segregation timescale associated with the approach to the asymptotically stable stratified state.
-In parallel, we quantify the mixing layer that develops between the large- and small-particle-rich regions and show how its thickness reflects the local balance between segregation fluxes and diffusive remixing.
-Taken together, these results provide a trackable analytical description of how transient granular mixing and restratification depend on $R_d$ and $Pe$, and shed light on the conditions under which segregated states persist, are transiently disrupted, or are efficiently homogenised.
+Here, we address these questions by studying the shear-driven evolution of an initially segregated bidisperse granular column across the parameter space $(R_d,Pe)$.
+Our analysis builds on continuum theory for size-driven segregation and diffusive remixing in dense granular flows \citep{Gray2018,thornton2026modeling}, together with a numerical simulations for resolving the concentration dynamics (Section~\ref{sec:2}).
+We use this framework to derive a scalar measure of segregation and examine its transient and steady-state dynamics as functions of $R_d$ and $Pe$ (Section~\ref{sec:3}).
+We then analyze the bidisperse mixing-layer that forms between large- and small-particle-rich regions, showing how its thickness is controlled by the local balance between segregation fluxes and diffusive remixing (Section~\ref{sec:4}).
+Finally, we identify two characteristic timescales: a mixing timescale associated with the breakdown of segregation and the attainment of maximum mixing, and a segregation timescale associated with restratification toward the asymptotically stable stratified state (Section~\ref{sec:5}).
+Taken together, our results provide a tractable analytical description of how transient mixing and restratification depend on $R_d$ and $Pe$, clarify the conditions under which segregated states persist, are transiently disrupted, or become efficiently homogenized, and motivate future research directions (Section~\ref{sec:6}).